eclipse-che/che-docs/src/main/pages/ide/dependency-management.md

 ## NPM

 Once again, there's no plugin for Che that will automatically run npm install for JS projects.
-You can, however, author a [custom command][commands_ide_macro] to install dependencies.
+You can, however, author a [custom command][commands-ide-macro] to install dependencies.